 The things I went through I wouldn’t wish on my worst enemies.
 It’s that crippling and disheartening.
-If this article helps someone in any way, then I’ve done my job.
-Everyone is going through something on their own, but that doesn’t mean they’re doing it alone.
+If this article helps someone, then I’ve done my job.
+Everyone is going through something independently, but that doesn’t mean they’re doing it alone.
 There are support groups for Covid-19 survivors.
 If you have never talked to a therapist or need help with mental health issues, never feel ashamed to ask for help.
 Never feel helpless and alone.
 If you do feel like life is over, stop.
 Call the crisis hotline.
 It’s never too late.
 You matter.
 Life can and will get better.

 Survivor Corps: https://www.survivorcorps.com/